-You will notice that both counts one and two allege that certain "overt acts" were committed in the carrying on of the conspiracies alleged.
-The government is not required to prove any of those "overt acts" and may prove other acts not alleged in the indictment.
 One may become a member of a conspiracy without knowing all the details of the unlawful scheme or the identities of all the other alleged conspirators.
 If a defendant understands the unlawful nature of a plan or scheme and knowingly and intentionally joins in that plan or scheme on one occasion, that is sufficient to convict him for conspiracy even though the defendant had not participated before and even though the defendant played only a minor part.

 The government need not prove that the alleged conspirators entered into any formal agreement, nor that they directly stated between themselves all the details of the scheme.
 Similarly, the government need not prove that all of the details of the scheme alleged in the indictment were actually agreed upon or carried out.
-Nor must it prove that all of the persons alleged to have been members of the conspiracy actually were, or that the alleged conspirators actually succeeded in accomplishing their unlawful objectives.
+Nor must it prove that all of the persons alleged to have been members of the conspiracy were such, or that the alleged conspirators actually succeeded in accomplishing their unlawful objectives.